-The CPRC will include evidence of their commitment to equity and reduction of disparities in access, quality, and treatment/program outcomes of marginalized populations.
+The successful bidder shall include evidence of their commitment to equity and reduction of disparities in access, quality, and treatment/program outcomes of marginalized populations.
 This includes a diversity, inclusion, equity, cultural/linguistic competence plan as outlined in the National CLAS standards.
 The plan should include information about the following domains: workforce diversity (data informed recruitment), workforce inclusion, reducing disparities in access quality, and outcomes in the target population, and soliciting input for diverse community stakeholders and organizations.
-Additionally, the successful bidder should describe how it shall use available demographic data from agency and target population service area (race/ethnicity/gender/sexual/orientation/language) to shape decisions pertaining to services, agency policies, recruitment, and hiring of full, part-time, and volunteer staff.
+Additionally, the successful bidder should describe how it shall use available demographic data from population catchment agency and target area (race/ethnicity/gender/sexual/orientation/language) to shape decisions pertaining to services, agency policies, recruitment, and hiring of staff.